-Unit ed Lincolnshire Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating 1b Improve patient experience Nursing patients and their families Failure to provide a suitable quality of hospital environment 3688 4081 CQC Caring Care of the dying patient guidelines and procedures (PEG) Visiting Procedure Post Pandemic with associated booking script, booking templates, information leaflet, posters and internal and external communications Guidelines updated to consider COVID precautions.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Identified Controls (Primary, secondary and tertiary) (Control Gane How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence Assurance rating 1b Improve patient experience Director of Nursing Failure to provide a suitable quality of hospital environment 3688 4081 (PEG) Visiting Procedure Post Pandemic with associated Guidelines updated to consider COVID precautions.
 Swan Scheme resources lost during ward moves.
 Experience of death and dying study showed staff distress and anxiety is significant.
 Swan resource boxes being developed for distribution to all areas during May.
 Wedding boxes created for a number of key wards and iwthin Chaplaincy services.
 Experieince of death and dying recommendations being taken forward through wellbeing initiatives and a focus during Dying Matters week 10-16 May Special Palliative Care Team and Lead Nurse for End of Life Care are developing an outline business case for the CCG to strengthen the resource available in the Trust to increase capacity in the team in order to provide training and education to ward staff.
 The Deputy Director of Nursing is linked into this work for oversight SUPERB Patient Experience Dashboard Patient Experience indicators in the IPR Care Opinion Quality Governance Committee R Inclusion Strategy in place and in date (PEG) Lack of diversity in patient feedback and engagement Equality, Diversity and Inclusion Lead is member of Patient Experience Group.
 Engagement events scheduled with Sensory Impairment Group (27.04.21), Traveller Community and BAME community groups (24.05.21).
 Reaching out to Eastern European community groups.
-Review of all relevant policies relating to Patient Experience underway report; ED&I Lead reports Robust process in place for annual PLACE inspection accompanied by PLACE LITE (PEG) PLACE Lite Process needs to be embedded as Business as Usual PLACE Lite visits are being scheduled for the year across the organisation.
+Review of all relevant policies relating to Patient Experience underway report; ED&I Lead reports Robust process in place for annual PLACE inspection accompanied by PLACE LITE (PEG) PLACE Lite visits are being scheduled for the year across the organisation.
 Each visit includes a patient representative on the team.
 This will result in a visit report which goes to the newly established PLACE Group.
-Monthly review meetings of the Matrons Quality Metrics with the DoN and DDON Estates works planned across Lincoln, Pilgrim and Grantham hospitals to address identified through the PLACE survey (Patient-Led Assessment of the Clinical Environment) - including decoration of walls, windows & fascias; flooring; and bed space curtains / track systems.
-Team are members of PLACE Group.
-PLACE report to go to Patient Experience Group quarterly Matron Quality Metrics Estates attendance and updates at the fortnightly CQC meetings date.
-Intranet updated.
-Plan to be added to April agenda and upwardly reported to QGC.
+Monthly review meetings of the Matrons Quality Metrics with the DoN and DDoN Estates works planned across Lincoln, Pilgrim and Grantham hospitals to address identified through the PLACE survey (Patient-Led Assessment of the Clinical Environment) - including decoration of walls, windows & fascias; flooring; and bed space curtains / track systems.
+PLACE Group.
+PLACE report to go to Patient Experience Group quarterly Matron Quality Metrics Estates attendance and updates at the fortnightly CQC meetings Plan to be added to April agenda and upwardly reported to QGC.
 Multi-agency working group scheduled 09.03.21 for review of Carers Policy.